 Making your dog part of your daily lives is the best way to strengthen your bond.
 Now get out there and take them for a trip to the beach or a boat ride... safely!
 Enjoy the summer weather.

 Earth Day is coming up!
 It’s easy to think of planting trees for Earth Day, but how can you do more and make it count with your pet?
 Here are a few suggestions:

 Take a Walk!
 An easy one to do that’s free, doesn’t emit exhaust fumes into the atmosphere, and allows you to experience Mother Natures at her finest.
 Stop to smell those roses!
-Although your dog may be showing their appreciation for the day by peeing on those newly planted trees…. :D
+Although your dog may be showing their appreciation for the day by peeing or pooping on those newly planted trees…. make sure you have our biodegradable poop bags on hand! :D

 Buy Green!
 Perhaps you need to purchase a new leash, bed, or toy for your pet anyway.
 Search for eco-friendly options made with recycled material, organic materials, non-toxic dyes, and to boot can be recycled themselves!
 Feel free to check out all of our eco-friendly toys.

 Be Mindful of Birds Making Nests!
 If you have a cat that likes to go on adventures outside, equip them with a cat collar cover that birds can see and safely get away ahead of time.

 Create an Eco & Dog Friendly Yard!
 If you are planning on doing some new landscaping or yard cleanup this year, check out this article on how to make it more eco and still fun for your pooch.

 Local Events!
 Look for local Earth Day festivals in your area to get out and support Earth friendly businesses.
 Take your dog and make it a family day.